webdriverio/selenium-standalone/README.md

 `baseURL` is used to find the server having the selenium or drivers files.

 `opts.basePath` sets the base directory used to store the selenium standalone `.jar` and drivers.
+Defaults to current working directory + .selenium/

 `opts.progressCb(totalLength, progressLength, chunkLength)` will be called if provided with raw bytes length numbers about the current download process.
 It is used by the command line to show a progress bar.